Tour the small towns of the Far North Coast

 A quiet village situated on the banks of Mooball Creek with pristine beaches, a safe swimming creek, great fishing and ample walking tracks in the Environmental Gardens.
 Enjoy barbecue and picnic spots under shady trees by the river.

-Just off Tweed Valley Way, about 8km south of Murwillumbah, the historic railway village of Stokers Siding features a general store, post office and pottery gallery.
-The gallery features pieces by noted potter Bob Connery, as well as a range of pottery, craft items and cards from other local artists.
-Enjoy afternoon tea at the general store, which is housed in the original railway station built in 1894.
+Just off Tweed Valley Way, about 8km south of Murwillumbah, the historic railway village of Stokers Siding features a post office and a general store – housed in the original railway station built in 1894 – where you can enjoy afternoon tea.

 Right on the banks of the Tweed River, Tumbulgum was one of the first settlements in the Tweed valley, originally housing cedar loggers.
 Its name is an Aboriginal word meaning "meeting of the waters", so appropriately, activity nowadays centres on the river – as a popular spot for water skiers, hire boats, fuel and marine facilities are available.
 A popular lunch spot is the historic Tumbulgum Hotel.